henryyue2010/Blog-NodeJs-ExpressJs-MongoDB-Bootstrap-Sample/README.md

 # Blog-NodeJs-ExpressJs-MongoDB-Bootstrap-Sample

-The Blog Website is bulit by using Node.js, Express.js, MongoDB, Bootstrap.
+The Blog Website is bulit by using Node.js, Express.js, ejs template, MongoDB, Bootstrap, Clean Blog Template.